 What specific tasks can a history adviser help me with?

-Along with obtaining information and advice about the Department's course offerings, there are three main tasks for which students should seek the advice and help of an undergraduate history adviser: registering for classes, declaring a history major or minor, and completing a Graduation Checks.
+History deparmtent advisers can help students develop a curriculum that best fits their interests and needs.
+They can also discuss with students fellowships and job opporutnities available to history majors as well as factors a student should consider in mapping out their course of study based on their long-term goals and academic strenghts.
+Advisers can also offer information about the Department's course offerings.There are three main tasks for which students should seek the advice and help of an undergraduate history adviser: registering for classes, declaring a history major or minor, and completing a graduation checklist.

 Registration: Ideally, every history major should talk to a history adviser before registering for courses each semester.
 This will help keep students on track for the successful completion of the history major.
 In addition, there will be cases where students will need the help of an adviser to register for a particular class.
 These cases include any course listed on CUNYFirst for which "permission" is required and courses that have reached their enrollment limit but that might be able to accommodate an additional student or two, depending on what the instructor decides.
 To enroll in ("over-tally" for) a course that is full, a student will need to obtain a "permission" from an adviser in order to register for the course on CUNYFirst.
 In addition, B.A./M.A. students and undergraduates who have received authorization from an instructor to take an M.A. class will need to see an adviser to be granted "permission" on CUNYFirst to enroll in graduate history courses.
 In most cases, the student will then be able to register on their on for the M.A. class.
 In some cases, students may need to seek additional assistance from an adviser in the Division of Humanities & the Arts (NAC 5/225) to complete the registration process in these instances.